 1952 - The Frank and Ellen Walser Residence, 1911 McDonald Lane (formerly Old Hillsboro Road), Raleigh.
 Sold in 1983 to Hester Gregory.
 Sold in 1986 to Nancy Faircloth.
 Sold in 2015 to Marilyn Dixon Blankinship.
 According to Bern Walser, Frank's son, Scott designed it in exchange for Frank Walser building Scott's house at 3126 Eton Road (below).
 Photo by Leilani Carter.

 1955 - The Paul and Ellen Welles, Jr. House, 3227 Birnamwood Road, Raleigh.
-Sold in 1977 by Anne Dahle.
+Sold in 1977 to Anne Dahle.
+Sold in 2016 to Ann Brow and Kenneth Kohagen.
 Put on the National Register of Historic Places in 2009.
 All photos except top by Leilani Carter.

 1956 - The Albert and Dorothy Heyman House, 1216 Woodburn, Durham.
 Designed while working for Jack Pruden.
 Sold for the first time in 2012 to Donna Lazzari.
 Renovated by her husband Eric Lazzari in 2013.